Fujifilm X-T100 vs XP140

 |17.||Sony HX95||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the X-T100 has a hotshoe, while the XP140 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T100 and the XP140 are recent models that are part of the current product line-up of Fujifilm.
+The XP140 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the features and operation of the X-T100 and XP140 can be found, respectively, in the Fujifilm X-T100 Manual (free pdf) or the online Fujifilm XP140 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Fujifilm XP140?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.